 Figure 4.
 Quantitative estimation of cancer DNA proportion in cell-free DNA based on MHL of informative MHBs. (a) Colorectal cancer (b) Lung cancer.
 Informative MHBs were selected based on the presence of high-MHL in cancer solid tissues (CT) and the absence of MHL in whole blood (WB).
 Group II regions have high MHL in cancer tissues (MHL>0.5) and cancer plasma while low MHL in WB and normal tissues (MHL<0.1), and hence were selected for further analysis.
 Barplots show average MHL in different groups of samples.
 MHL in cancer plasma (CCP and LCP) and normal plasma (NP) were compared with a two-tail t-test.
 NCT denotes normal colon tissues, NLT denotes normal lung tissues, and ONT denotes other normal tissues. (c) Computational mixtures of cancer and whole blood DNA at different ratios (0.1% to 50%) were created by random sampling of haplotypes in the Group II regions, and repeated 1,000 times to empirically determine the mean and variance of MHL and 5mC levels at different fractions of cancer DNA. (d) After an empirical “standard curve” was constructed, it was used to estimate the cancer DNA proportions in plasma samples.
 CCP denotes colorectal cancer plasma, LCP denotes lung cancer plasma, and NP denotes normal plasma.

 Figure 5.
 MHL-based prediction of cancer status and tissue-of-origin on plasma DNA. (a) Detection of tissue-specific MHL in the plasma of cancer patients, but not normal plasma or whole blood.
 Tissue specific MHL were observed in corresponding tissue and cancer plasma, indicating the feasibility for tissue-of-origin mapping. (b) Identification of informative MHBs for tissue prediction.
 A total of ~300 tissue-specific MHBs were selected with GSI>0.1.
 Training data included WGBS and RRBS datasets. (c) Application of the prediction model to plasma samples from cancer patients and normal individuals.
-Plasma samples (30 CRC, 29 LC, and 75 NP) were separated into 5 parts, so that 5-fold cross-validation could be applied to measure the stability of the prediction; the number of tissue-specific MHB features were iterated from 50 to 300 and the minimum feature number was selected when accuracy for cancer plasma was above 0.8 and normal plasma above 0.9.
-ACC denotes accuracy. (d) Joint prediction of cancer status and tissue-of-origin from plasma.
-Distribution of Z-score in each set of reference-specific MHBs for colon cancer plasma samples (left) and lung cancer plasma samples (right). (e) Integrating signatures from cancer and tissue-of-origin (ColonCT; Lung+CT) improves the prediction accuracy, on both colon cancer (left) and lung cancer (right) plasma samples, over focusing on cancer signatures alone (CT).
-The ROC curves were created by adjusting the Z-sco cutoff for calculating specificities and sensitivities.
+Plasma samples (30 CCP, 29 LCP, and 75 NP) were separated into 5 parts, so that 5-fold cross-validation could be applied to measure the stability of the prediction; the number of tissue-specific MHB features were iterated from 50 to 300 and the minimum feature number was selected when accuracy for cancer plasma was above 0.8 and normal plasma above 0.9.
+ACC denotes accuracy. (d,e) Joint prediction of cancer status and tissue-of-origin from plasma.
+Distribution of Z-score in each set of reference-specific MHBs for colon cancer plasma samples (d) and lung cancer plasma samples (e).
+Integrating signatures from cancer and tissue-of-origin (ColonCT; Lung+CT) improves the prediction accuracy, on both types of plasma samples, over focusing on cancer signatures alone (CT).
+The ROC curves were created by adjusting the Z-score cutoff for calculating specificities and sensitivities.
 AUC denotes area under the curve.